Dilapidation Report Guide Australia

 After the inspection

-Using traditional methods, compiling a dilapidation report from 200+ photos can take 3-5 hours back at the office.
-With InspectPro, the report builds itself as you inspect — photos are in the right sections, annotations are already applied, and the PDF generates on your phone.
+Using traditional methods, compiling a dilapidation report from 200+ photos can take three to five hours back at the office.
+Using purpose-built inspection software, the report builds as you inspect — photos are organised into the right sections, annotations are already applied, and the PDF can be generated on your phone before you leave the site.

 Common mistakes to avoid